 As optical engineers, we use different tools and techniques to evaluate the performance of an optical design when simulating the system in a ray tracing program.
 One of those tools are spot diagrams.
 They may be a little bit confusing to use at first but are an excellent way to communicate the quality of an optical system.

-Let’s say we have an imaging optical system.
-We want that system to reproduce an image as close as possible to the real object.
-A spot diagram shows the image produced by an optical system assuming that the object was a spot of light.
-It provides a quick visual evaluation of the optical system quality.
+Let’s say we have an optical imaging system.
+We want that system to reproduce an image as closely as possible to the real object.
+A spot diagram shows the image produced by an optical system assuming that the object is a spot of light.
+It provides a quick visual evaluation of the optical system’s quality.
 Deformations of the image caused by different aberrations such as astigmatism, coma, spherical aberration, chromatic aberration, and more can be instantly viewed.

 Below are some spot diagrams for some typical aberrations.

 - Evaluating the image quality of an optical system

 - Identifying and diagnosing aberrations or distortions in an optical system

 - Optimizing the design of an optical system to improve image quality

 - Comparing the performance of different optical systems